LB Learning …

 Amerigo A. Anastasia School on Seventh Avenue.
 Opened in 2005, the grammar school cost $24 million.
 It was named for Dr. Anastasia, a longtime city pharmacist and school board president.
 The school on Morris Avenue had been the old “Anastasia School.”

 Lenna W. Conrow School, 1958.
-The Long Branch Avenue school opened in 1955 and was named for its retiring principal, Miss Conrow, who started teaching at the North End school in 1904.
+The Long Branch Avenue school was opened in 1955 and 3 years later was named in honor of its retiring principal, Miss Conrow, who started teaching at the North End school in 1904.

 Joseph M. Ferraina Early Childhood Learning Center on Avenel Blvd.
 Opened in 1999.
-The namesake ran the city’s school system from 1992 until 2011 and helped secure massive state funding for many new schools.
+Ferraina who started as a Spanish teacher in 1973, ran the city’s school system from 1994 until 2011 and helped secure massive state funding for many new schools.

-New Garfield School on Garfield Avenue under construction in 1964.
-The old school that dated to 1870 had burned suspiciously in 1963.
+New Garfield School on Garfield Avenue under construction, 1964.

 LB Schools Superintendent Joseph Ferraina at the opening of new Gregory School, 2007.
 At that time thanks to Abbot district funding the city received nearly $200 million to built/renovate 8 schools.